Wonton230/Engine/README.md

 - Place your solution's directory adjacent to the top level Engine directory.
 Please refer to the diagram below:
   ```
   SomeDirectory/
-      YourProjectDirectory/
+      YourProject/
-        YourProjectDirectory.sln
+        YourProject.sln
         Code/
           Game/
             EngineBuildPreferences.hpp       *Must be added in this directory.
         Run/                                 *Make sure this folder exists.
-This will be where build exe's get placed using the settings above.
+This will be where build exe's get placed and where potentially used .dll's reside.
           Data/                              *This will be where content files like textures, shaders, fonts, audio files will be stored.
             Shaders/
             Fonts/